- 2 Bedrooms

 Our calendar is refreshed in real-time & our nightly costs are accurately displayed.
 Simply enter your desired dates and click 'Rent Now!'

-Just a stone’s throw from the beach, Moorings 6162 is a enormous holiday home located in the heart of Palmetto Dunes.
-Whether you’re appreciating the serene lagoon vistas from the private balcony or preparing your favorite meal in the entirely supplied kitchen, this big villa is ideal for a family hideaway.
-The open layout accepts everybody to spread out and the bar seating in the kitchen accepts preparing and quality time with appreciated ones at the same time.
+Just a stone’s throw from the beach, Moorings 6162 is a roomy holiday home located in the heart of Palmetto Dunes.
+Whether you’re savoring the serene lagoon vistas from the private balcony or preparing your favorite meal in the entirely supplied kitchen, this big villa is ideal for a family hideaway.
+The open layout accepts everybody to spread out and the bar seating in the kitchen accepts preparing and quality time with adored ones at the same time.
 Sitting so close to the beach makes this a great place to call home base for the beachgoing crowd!

 What’s close by: